utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 # Request Parameters

-API requests can carry parameter information in a number of ways, such as
+API requests can carry parameters in many ways, such as

 * Path parameters
 * Query parameters